 The next big change was replacing the Bryston 9B-SST with the Earthquake Cinenova Grande 7 BR.

-Blu-ray players have come and gone (Denon 4010 and most recently sold the Pioneer 88FD) and I've now settled on the Sony UBP-X800 as a universal solution.
+Blu-ray players have come and gone (Denon 4010 and most recently sold the Pioneer 88FD) and I've now settled on the Sony UBP-X800 as a universal solution with the Panasonic UB9000 on UHD duty.

 Things have come full circle after I spotted the Esoteric K-01X as a trade-in at Altronics.
-Since this crazy ride had started with the quest for a better CD player, it's only fitting that my latest addition is (probably) the best and last CD player I'll ever buy.
+Since this crazy ride had started with the quest for a better CD player, it's only fitting that my most expensive addition is (probably) the best and last CD player I'll ever buy.

 Please keep in mind that I have tried to treat the room as much as possible in an apartment.
 The ultimate goal is to buy a house and hopefully give the system more room to fully realize its potential.